Quintessence カンテサンス (2016.01)

 When the fisrt black tea sorbet came to the table, i realized that the famouse meringue sorbet is not on today's menu.
 We ordered the meringue sorbert which came at 864 JPY for a large scoope.
 It has an aromatic almond flavor, very creamy and delicious.
 The first few bites were perfect, but its large size gives me an over-sweetened and heavy feeling at last.

-This time at Quintessence was much better than last time, and the service was too largely improved – at least someone can introduce each dishes in English properly.
+The meal Quintessence was much better than last time, and the service was too largely improved - at least someone can introduce each dishes in English properly.
 My (our) best dishes were cheese and Amadai, followed by spinach soup, cheese cake and meringue ice cream.
-However, we all think the consistency was not very good – the good dishes were really good, bad ones were really bad.
+However, we all think the consistency was not very good - the good dishes were really good, bad ones were really bad.
 I mean, not that seriously bad, but consider to its Japan No.1 and Michelin-three-starred position.
 Anyway, Quintessence is overrated in my opinion.